xinmingliUofA/CP3D/README.md

 * [Anaconda](https://www.anaconda.com/download/)
 * [COCO API](https://github.com/cocodataset/cocoapi)

-This code is tested under Ubuntu 22.04, CUDA 11.6, cuDNN 7.1 environment with two NVIDIA A5000 GPUs.
+This code was developed & tested under Ubuntu 22.04, Pytorch 1.12.1, CUDA 11.6 environment with two NVIDIA A5000 GPUs.

-Python 3.9 version with Anaconda 3 is used for development.
+Python 3.9.13 version with Anaconda 3 is used for development.
+The other requirements can be found at [here](src="requirements.yaml")

 ## Quick demo
 You can try quick demo at `demo` folder.